Connor-Mooney/Quantum-Walks/README.md

 # To-Do
 - Fix implementation of the quantum walk operator
-- Do it for augmented graph
+- Do it for augmented graph (Piddock)